alfonsrv/impf-botpy/README.md

  ⭐ Automatically re-check *Vermittlungscode*
  ⭐ `settings.py` for single point of configuration
  ⭐ Manual user intervention & smart error resilience
- ⭐ Zulip, Pushover, Telegram integration
+ ⭐ Zulip, Pushover, 50% Telegram integration
  ⭐ Run custom Commands for Alerting (Text-to-Speech preconfigured)
  ⭐ Easy to add additional backends, like Slack, Webhooks ...
+ ⭐ Docker Support

 ## Workflow

 This is a two-step process.
 First you'll need a *Vermittlungscode* to then book a vaccination appointment.
 Each center<sup>*</sup>
 has its own valid *Vermittlungscode*, which you'll need to acquire first to advance to the next step.

-1. If you do not have a *Vermittlungscode* for a center yet - you can either follow the standard workflow or create one instantly
+1. If you do not have a *Vermittlungscode* for a center yet - you can either follow the standard workflow described below or create one instantly (see [Run it](#Run-it))
     * The bot will check the site to see if there is vacancy
     * If there is vacancy, the bot will enter your age, email and phone number
     * The bot will alert you that there is vacancy using the alert backends